Trauma

 The Impact of Trauma on Mental Health

-Trauma can have far-reaching effects on mental health, causing emotional distress and disrupting daily functioning.
+At Dayrise Wellness, we understand that trauma can have far-reaching effects on mental health, causing emotional distress and disrupting daily functioning.
 Some common symptoms of trauma-related mental health issues include:

 - Re-experiencing: Flashbacks, nightmares, or intrusive thoughts about the traumatic event.